-Bloomfield College is required by the United States Immigration and Naturalization Service to determine that international applicants have sufficient financial resources to cover their expenses while studying in the United States.
-In order to receive your I-20 Form, you must complete the Bloomfield College Form I-20 application with proof of your ability to pay for all education and living expenses.
-Documentation of sufficient funds to cover the educational and living expenses for the duration of study is required to obtain a student visa.
-Required documents include: notarized affidavit of support, bank statements, proof of income (employer letter, pay stub, etc.) as well as a copy of your passport.
+Bloomfield College is required by the United States Immigration and Customs Enforcement to determine that international applicants have sufficient financial resources to cover their expenses while studying in the United States.
+In order for an I-20 Form to be issued, you must complete the Bloomfield College Form I-20 application along with proof of your ability to pay for education and living expenses.
+Documentation of sufficient funds to cover the educational and living expenses for one year is required.
+Additional needed documents include a sponsor affidavit of support, bank statements less than 3 months old, and passport.
+Students already in the US must also submit all previously issued I-20/DS-2019, copy of their visa and I-94.